jnoleau/simplux/README.md

-# Simplux
+# Simplux (aka redux-simplux)

 Simplux is a simple state container with no indirection, no magic.
-It is built with [Redux](https://github.com/reactjs/redux) so you can reuse all the middlewares / all the tools you are used to.
+It is built on [Redux](https://github.com/reactjs/redux) so you can reuse all the middlewares / all the tools you are used to.

 ![simplux](https://cloud.githubusercontent.com/assets/1775047/22173939/225879b8-dfd1-11e6-8ffb-783020543590.png)